cryptoadvance/specter-desktop/docs/multisig-guide.md

 ![xpubs](images/multisig-guide/xpubs.svg)

 * Specter Desktop will take the  *(master) public key*s together with the *derivation paths* (for segwit multisig the standard is "m/48h/1h/0h/2h") to construct the (watch-only) wallet.
+The fingerprints are important, when then *signing devices* signing transactions.
 * **Keep a copy of all *(master) public keys* (i.e. the Specter "Printable PDF backup") with every seed backup**.
 They allow anyone to recreate the (watch-only) wallet and see the Bitcoin balance, and therefore should be kept **private**.